ApryseSDK/pdftron-flutter/API.md

 ## Viewer Functions
 This section is for viewer related non-static methods.
-They would be callable in both plugin and widger versions.
+They would be callable in both plugin and widget versions.
 For example, [`openDocument`](#openDocument) is accessible in 2 ways:

 Plugin:
 ```dart